plotly/documentation/_posts/plotly_js/README.md

   $ bundle install

   ```
+<b>IMPORTANT</b> -If not using bundler and the gemfile, [install the same jekyll version that Github Pages is using](https://pages.github.com/versions/).

 ## Create Plotly.js Documentation:
 Our javascript tutorials are written in HTML files with embeded [codepen](http://codepen.io/plotly/) examples.